brokenricemedia/MealTicket/README.md

 ## Overview

 MealTicket is a MERN stack e-Commerce web app that sells homemade dishes and baked goods.
 Consumers can create an account to browse products and purchase.

 ## Visuals

 ## Assignment
-This application is a final group project for [GA Tech's Coding Boot Camp](https://codingbootcamp.pe.gatech.edu/), Full-Time Fall 2017 Cohort.
+This application is a final group project for [GA Tech's Coding Boot Camp](https://codingbootcamp.pe.gatech.edu/), Full-Time Fall 2017 Cohort. **[Back to Table of Contents](#table-of-contents).**

 ### Collaborators
 + **Backend**: [Jay Huang](https://www.github.com/aznprox) and [Brad Whitcomb](https://www.github.com/)